-Beyond Authoritarian and Permissive: How Else to Parent?By Dr. Margaret Paul
+Beyond Authoritarian and Permissive Parenting: How Else to Parent?By Dr. Margaret Paul

 Parenting becomes a joy and a sacred privilege instead of a burden when you learn to be a loving role-model for your children.
 When you learn to be loving to yourself, you will naturally know how to be loving to your children.
 When you learn to be in the intent to learn with yourself, you will naturally be open to learning with your children, which is what they need.
-When you are open to learning with your children, you will not need to resort to authoritarian or permissive controlling behaviors.
-Parenting as a loving Adult with an intent to learn about yourself and your children leads to totally different outucomes than parenting from your authoritarian and/or permissive wounded self.
+When you are open to learning with your children, you will not need to resort to the controlling behaviors of authoritarian parenting or permissive parenting.
+Parenting as a loving adult with an intent to learn about yourself and your children leads to totally different outucomes than parenting from your authoritarian or permissive wounded self.

 Doing your inner work, practicing the Six Steps of Inner Bonding daily, is the very best thing you can do for yourself and your children.
 As you become a loving parent to yourself, you will become a loving parent to your children.
 As you learn what it means to truly see and love yourself, you will be able to truly see and love your children.
 As you role-model loving action toward yourself, others and them, your children will learn how to be loving to themselves, others and you.

 No matter how old your children are, it is never too late to become a loving role-model.
 Your children will continue to learn from you, even when they are adults.

 Doing your own inner work is not only the greatest gift you can give to yourself and your children, it is the greatest gift you can give to the planet.
 Through changing yourself and bringing up healthy children, you change the world.

 Young children learn Inner Bonding very easily because they have excellent imaginations and easy access to their feelings.
 However, it is best not to try to teach it to them until you are fairly proficient at it yourself.
 You are the role-model.
 They will learn it naturally when you have built it into your own life.